 For most of us, a carpet is more than just a floor cover – it can boost the look of any indoor space.
 And so long as it’s fitted properly, it could cushion your feet for years to come.
 But you don’t need a professional fitter to achieve this; you can easily do it yourself.

 To fit your new carpet hassle-free, follow our beginner’s guide.

 So, just what are the right tools?
 Well, you may already have some in your toolbox.
 Do you own gloves, masking tape, a tape measure, a drill and knee pads, by any chance?

 If so, you’re halfway there to building a carpet laying kit – you just need to complete it.
-Visit a hardware specialist like SGS to find vital parts at a reasonable price.
+Visit a hardware store to find vital parts at a reasonable price.

 These tend to include nails (preferably 19mm and 10mm long), a hammer or nail gun to accompany it, hardboard sheets (favourable 3mm), pipe and cable detector and a craft or Stanley knife.
 In addition, you’ll need a carpet gripper, stretcher and tucker.